 The president also established a "Task Force on the Reunification of Families,” which will be housed at the Department of Homeland Security and is charged with identifying children that were separated from their families under the zero-tolerance policy, facilitating reunification and providing support services, and making recommendations to ensure that family separation doesn’t happen again.

 As of early June, the Biden administration had so far only reunited four families.
 Many more are still separated—and many are newly separated due to Title 42 expulsions (see above).

 Biden has ordered a review of policies and guidance that may make it harder for people to access the legal immigration system, as well as recommendations to remove those barriers.

 He also required a review of the cruel “public charge” policy, which restricted access to permanent residency for immigrants for using certain types of public assistance, such as SNAP (food stamps) or Medicaid.
-The policy must be rescinded through the regulatory process and cannot be fixed by executive action alone.
+The Department of Justice then stopped defending the rule in court, which resulted in the draconian rule being permanently blocked nationwide--

 Revitalizing the refugee program

 The Trump administration severely weakened the U.S. refugee resettlement program, slashing the number of refugees accepted into the United States to 15,000 a year—compared with Obama-era levels of around 110,000 people in 2017.

 Despite initial promises to revitalize the refugee program and raise the cap to 125,000, in May Biden raised the cap for 2021 to 62,500 people.
 This decrease is due to a loss in resettlement capacity under the Trump administration’s low levels of admittance, and the Biden administration must work to rebuild capacity and set a cap of 125,000 in the future.